Fatality Facts 2024Collisions with fixed objects and animals

 Crash types

-Ninety-five percent of fixed-object crash deaths in 2020 occurred in single-vehicle crashes.
+Ninety-three percent of fixed-object crash deaths in 2024 occurred in single-vehicle crashes.

 Crash type Deaths %